Department of Teacher and Bilingual Education

 EDRG 4307 Literacy Instruction 3 SCH (3-0)

 The nature of the reading process, reading styles, comprehension instruction, vocabulary development, readability and lesson planning in the content areas according to the Science of Teaching Reading (STR).
-Prerequisite: 9 advanced hours of education or the equivalent.
+Prerequisite: 9 advanced hours of education or the equivalent and Admission to teacher education.

 Includes methods of assessment, both formal and informal, with attention given to special needs of the learning disabled and gifted readers.
 Development of diagnostic/prescriptive case study required.
-Lab experience is required.
-Prerequisites: EDRG 3314 and EDRG 3344.
+Field experience is required.
+Student must furnish own transportation.
+Prerequisite: EDRG 3314 and Admission to teacher education.

 Special Education (EDSE)